 We start off our hiking trek by flying into Iceberg Lake near the massive Bagley Ice Field.
 This is a glacially dammed lake and the floating chunks of ice give the lake its locally known moniker.
 We will certainly want to spend some time taking pictures here.
 Bears frequent this valley so maybe we'll get lucky and spot one.
 Wolverine have also been seen on occasion.

 The second day we put on crampons for a fun day of crossing a glacier!
 Our camp is at the edge of another lake in a spot that is known to produce some stunning sunset photo opportunities.

-The scenery we will encounter is second to none with dramatic, snow capped peaks both near and far.
 We take a fairly moderate pace but it involves 8 days of hiking and a few longer days.
 This is an excellent choice for someone with a sense of adventure and the desire for a very special alaskan backpacking trip.